fluxninja/aperture/docs/content/introduction.md

   },
   {
     title: "Quota Scheduler",
     description: "It is an important feature of Aperture, as it helps manage and allocate quotas for API requests.
-This feature enables teams to manage costs effectively and prevent exceeding API rate limits.
-By using quota scheduler, you can ensure that your application stays within the limits of the API and prevent being perceived as a bad actor by the API provider.",
+This feature enables teams to manage costs effectively and prevent exceeding these limits.
+By using quota scheduler, you can ensure that your application stays within the allowed usage and prevent being perceived as a bad actor by the API provider.",
     url: "/applying-policies/quota-scheduler/",
   },
   {